lxtGH/SFSegNets/README.md

-# SFSegNets
+# SFSegNets(ECCV-2020-oral)
-Reproduced Implementation of Our ECCV oral paper: Semantic Flow for Fast and Accurate Scene Parsing.
+Reproduced Implementation of Our ECCV-2020 oral paper: Semantic Flow for Fast and Accurate Scene Parsing.
 **SFnet is the first real time nework which achieves the 80 mIoU on Cityscape test set!!!!**

 ![avatar](./figs/sfnet_res.png)